top of page

 Wat Arun's captivating architecture, its riverside location, and its historical significance make it a must-visit destination for tourists exploring Bangkok.
 Whether you're interested in Thai culture, history, or simply admire beautiful landmarks, Wat Arun offers a memorable experience.

-The history of Wat Arun
+The History of Wat Arun

 The exact age of Wat Arun is uncertain, as its origins date back to the Ayutthaya period (1350-1767), and it has undergone multiple renovations and additions over the centuries.
 The temple was originally known as Wat Makok, and it is believed to have been founded during the reign of King Narai of Ayutthaya (1656-1688).